AaronOwensSE/shiftER/documentation/lessons-learned.md

 Here's a rather embarrassing oversight I ran into recently.

-Suppose we have a file with a default export object bundling various items, as well as a non-default object bundling some other items.
+Suppose we have a file with a default export object bundling various items, as well as a non-default export object bundling some other items.
 (To give an example of why this might happen, I conditionally export helper functions for testing in my test environment while leaving them out of the default export that's available in the production environment.)

 ```JavaScript my-exports.js
 const stuffToExport = { some, stuff };